NLnetLabs/unbound-manual/source/getting-started/installation.rst

     sudo apt install -y libexpat1-dev

 We'll also need the tools to build the actual program.
-For this, Unbound uses "make" and internally it uses "flex" and "yacc", which we need to download as well.
+For this, Unbound uses :command:``make`` and internally it uses ``flex`` and ``yacc``, which we need to download as well.

 .. code-block:: bash

+    sudo apt-get install -y bison
-    sudo apt-get install -y bison flex
+    sudo apt-get install -y flex

 With all the requirements met, we can now start compiling in the Unbound directory.
 The first step here is configuring.
 With :option:`./configure -h` you can look at the extensive list of configurables for Unbound.
-A nice feature is that ``./configure`` will tell you what it's missing.
-A common error is for the paths to the two libraries we just installed, which can be specified with :option:`--with-ssl=` and :option:`--with-libexpat=`).
+A nice feature is that ``./configure`` will tell you what it's missing during configuration.
+A common error is for the paths to the two libraries we just installed, which can be manually specified with :option:`--with-ssl=` and :option:`--with-libexpat=`).

 .. code-block:: bash

     ./configure

-When :command`configure` gives no errors, we can continue to actually compiling.
-For this Unbound uses :command`make`.
+When :command`configure` gives no errors, we can continue to actually compiling Unbound.
+For this Unbound uses :command:`make`.
 Be warned that compiling might take a while

 .. code-block:: bash